What Happens When The Anesthesia Wears Off ?

 Will there be strawberry ice cream for all of us ?

-Forever, what I have been taught is that good leadership always advocates telling the truth, giving consistent information to people, masking clear what is unknown and what is not known and accepting responsibility for mistakes and striving to make sure that in the future that mistakes will not be repeated.
+Forever, what I have been taught is that good leadership always advocates telling the truth, giving consistent information to people, making clear what is known and what is not known and accepting responsibility for mistakes and striving to make sure that in the future that mistakes will not be repeated.

 Those are hallmark indicators of great and effective leadership.